cloudnthings/docker-jumpstart/public/building-images-with-dockerfiles.md

 INSTRUCTION arguments
 ```

-The following table summarizes the instructions; many of these options map directly to option in the "docker run" command:
+The following table summarizes the instructions; many of these options map directly to options in the "docker run" command:

 | Command    | Description